Datapoint: Datapoint 2200 and the Intel 8008

 CTC did not believe it could meet its design goals for the CPU built from discrete TTL chips.
-Ray and Roche asked how much of their design could fit onto a computer chip.
+Ray and Roche asked how much of their design could fit onto a microprocessor chip.
 Poor and Pyle developed a project that would cost $100,000 to place their architecture onto silicon and into production.

-Ray and Roche arranged dinner with Bob Noyce, the President of Intel, along with the President of Texas Instruments.
+Ray and Roche arranged dinner with Robert Noyce, the President of Intel, along with the President of Texas Instruments.
 Having pre-drawn the schematic for the microprocessor on two postcards, Ray gave one to each of his guests, and then made a bet: that the first company to build a computer on a chip (microprocessor) would forgive Datapoint their outstanding invoice.
 In part this was fiscally driven, as both supplier debts were large, and the annulment of either would mean that CTC could avoid a follow-on offering.
 Noyce initially questioned the approach, suggesting that development of the microprocessor would reduce Intel's sales of their dumb shift registers, but eventually agreed to the deal.

-The result was the development of the Intel 8008 microprocessor by Ted Hoff and Stan Mazor of Intel with IBM's Chief Scientist Larry Potter.
+The result was the development of the Intel 8008 microprocessor by Ted Hoff and Stan Mazor of Intel.
 This design was rejected by Datapoint management, when the demonstration version was not performant and Intel could not meet Datapoint's product launch date.
 Consequently, the 2200 was released using the conventional SSI/MSI chip technology of the time.
 Datapoint continued to produce processors that went into the Datapoint 6600 around 1982 and later series.

 Thus, today's overwhelmingly dominant instruction set architecture, used in Intel's x86 family of processors as well as all compatible CPUs from AMD and others, traces its ancestry directly back to CTC.
 The 2200 had an optional disk drive using Shugart 8" floppies, single-sided, single-density, and was the first commercial computer to include them.